MitchellNelson/beat-collab/README.md

 - [Vue.js](https://vuejs.org)

 ## Features
-* Allows users to joing a room with friends
+* Allows users to join a room with friends
 * Syncs user interactions, such as play/pause, rhythm changes, and new sound additions across users in a session